| Our

 I am very lucky

-environment.
-In my piece Pickerel Weed the loon is shown rising
+These are the most vulnerable lives.
+In my piece Pickerel Weed the

-in against a graphic background, struggling to survive in soon to
+loon is shown rising in against a graphic background, struggling

 |